zsgithub2/Hublot-project/README.md

 <!-- Roadmap -->
 ## Roadmap
 We will start by carrying out basic EDA to get familiar with the data.
 We will continue by applying text processing techniques to clean the tweets.
-We will finish by building different classifiers using different methods such as logistic regression, kNN, Decision trees and Random Forest.
+We will finish by building  classifiers using different methods such as logistic regression, kNN, Decision trees and Random Forest.
 Our objective is to get the best prediction score (accuracy).
 <!-- Progression report -->
 ## Progression report